haider-toha/devin-take-home/README.md

 - **List GitHub issues** from any repository with filtering and sorting
 - **Analyze issues with Devin AI** to generate confidence scores and detailed implementation plans
 - **Execute solutions** automatically using Devin's autonomous capabilities
-- **Track progress** in real-time with streaming updates and session monitoring
+- **Track progress** with clean loading screens and session monitoring
 - **Maintain context** with automatic GitHub comment posting and in-memory result caching

 ## Architecture